Deposit of Faith

 Little known fact: Johnny Cash earned a degree in theology and was ordained as a minister.
 He was an ardent student of the Bible.
 One fishing companion noted that Johnny Cash kept a Bible in the trunk of his car and would read while fishing, even if he had company.
 Part of every day was devoted to Bible study.

 Though Cash never had a chart hit past the1990’s, he still enjoyed a resurgence to his career.
 The ineffable Man in Black connected with the equally enigmatic Generation X. He taped the bare bones American Recordings (1994) in his living room, accompanied only by his Martin Dreadnought guitar.

 The album American IV featured the apocalyptic song, “The Man Comes Round” about the return and judgement of Jesus Christ.
 It also included an assessment of his own legacy with a re-release of the Nine Inch Nails song, “Hurt”.
 The lyrics are the statement of a fallible man.

 “Everyone goes away in the end.
 You can have it all - my empire of dirt.
 I will let you down.
 I will make you hurt.”

 Set against this bleak self assessment, words of a greater hope adorn Johnny Cash’s gravestone.
 “Let the words of my mouth, and the meditation of my heart, be acceptable in thy sight, O LORD, my strength, and my Redeemer” (Psalm 19:14).

-The words of his mouth and the meditations of his heart do live on, and I am betting anyone who can sing along with “One Piece at a Time”, also knows that Johnny Cash was a Christian.
+The words of his mouth and the meditations of his heart live on, and I am betting anyone who can sing along with “One Piece at a Time”, also knows that Johnny Cash was a Christian.
 It's the irony of the deposit of faith.
-Whether we live well, or clumsily with blunt humanity exposed, we confirm the death and resurrection of Jesus Christ with every day of our lives.
+With blunt humanity exposed, we yet proclaim the death and resurrection of Jesus Christ with every breath in our bodies.